simonprovost/Auto-SKWE/README.md

     this study is to determine whether Auto-WEKA or Auto-Sklearn produces more accurate results while maintaining a reproducible model on medical datasets.
     <br /><br />
-    The following sections will discuss the architecture of the project, how to run it, and provide some examples.
+    The following sections will discuss the architecture of the project, how to run it, and provide some examples on how to use the whole program made for the experiments.
 </p>

 **Auto-WEKA**: https://github.com/automl/autoweka \